zyy7259/blog/md/db/basic.md

 - Any reading or changing of records in a database must happen in a transaction.
 - A database connection can have several active transaction at a time.
 - Three modes: `readwrite`, `readonly`, and `versionchange`.
-- The [scope](#scope) of a transaction is defined at creation, which determines which object sotres the transaction can interact with.
+- The [scope](#scope) of a transaction is defined at creation, which determines which object sotres and indexes the transaction can interact with.
-- Writing transactions can not have overlapping scopes, however, reading transactions can.

 ### request